Cards contain content and actions about a single subject. There are three variants of cards.

 | Default style | Widget.Material3.CardView.Outlined |

-See the full list of styles and attributes.
+For the full list, see styles and attributes.

 ```xml